 Dr Dan Poulter MP, former Health Minister, Patrick Roach, Deputy General Secretary of NASUWT union, Francis Gilbert, teachers and author and Lord Phillips of Sudbury, a former member of the Lord Chancellor's Advisory Committee on Legal Aid will attend the launch at the House of Lords at 1330.

-ResPublica Director Phillip Blond, and the Report co-author, , Professor Elena Antonacopoulou are available for interviews.
+ResPublica Director and report author, Phillip Blond, is available for interviews.